 Look at your Google Analytics to identify your best and worst performing content on an ongoing basis.

 Applications like FormDesk enable bloggers to have an email draft automatically created within your email account every time a user fills out a form on your site.
-Make it personalized by reviewing the draft and editing it before hitting send.
+Save time and make it personalized by reviewing the draft and editing it before hitting send.

 Maintain and grow a following on your blog by including a blog subscription form.
 Either have it as a pop-up or a call to action at the bottom of your blogpost prompting customers to subscribe for more of the same content that they just read.

 You don’t want your visitor to fill out a dozen fields in the site form the first time that they visit.
 You can slowly build their profile by capturing additional information after every site visit.

 This is possible with user accounts for your WordPress website, forum, or ecommerce site.

 A content asset can be an online guide, an eBook, video, slideshow, podcast, etc.

 Anything that provides valuable, helpful information about your industry or offering to the reader.
 Build a landing page with an offer of a content asset in exchange for the user’s contact information.

 We’ve got a few examples of email for download assets throughout our website, and you can view them all here.

 19. Landing Page A/B Testing